Discovering What You Really Want From Your Divorce

 Another way of approaching negotiation and other forms of problem solving is to define the needs and desires at stake and to generate multiple ways of meeting those needs and desires.
 This process is available in any negotiation but it is particularly helpful in a cooperative or collaborative process where all parties meet together in a conscious attempt to avoid litigation as the means of problem solving.

-This short paper offers a process, outlined below, that we can use to help identify our underlying interests in negotiation.
+This process, outlined below, that we can use to help identify our underlying interests in negotiation.
 Once we take the time to do this, we aren’t fixated on any one solution or position and we create the space in which a mutually acceptable agreement can arise.
 If both parties in a problem solving situation take time to define their underlying needs, concerns and desires, solutions can emerge that neither person may have thought of before.
 In this way, the process addresses both parties underlying interests without unduly damaging their relationship and relationships with others.

 To illustrate the difference between positional and interest-based bargaining, take the situation that frequently arises in divorces involving children.
 Both parents agree that they want a “fair solution” but one parent believes that “fair” means a 50-50 division of time and the other believes that she or he should be the primary parent.
 This is a very common opening for a dispute concerning parenting arrangements.
 Some parents will even count the time the child spends with each parent down to the minute or hour and refuse to agree to something with an unequal allocation of hours.